Beginnings: 7-8th Grade; Week 4

 Daily Paragraph Editing: ( 10 minutes)

-- Using the slideshow, briefly introduce your student(s) to the concepts they will encounter this week.
+- Using the slideshow, briefly introduce student(s) to the concepts they will encounter this week.
 (This is just a quick review, not an indepth lesson.
-We will discuss these concepts in depth as the year progresses.)
+These concepts will be discussed in depth as the year progresses.)

 - Discuss the correct answers.
 Have the student(s) answer “why” for each correction.